pandichef/pdexplorer/README.md

 > "...succinctness is power... we take the trouble to develop high-level languages...
 > so that we can say (and more importantly, think) in 10 lines of a high-level language what would require 1000 lines of machine language... -[Paul Graham, Succinctness is Power](http://www.paulgraham.com/power.html)

-## pdexplorer

-**pdexplorer** is a Stata emulator for Python/pandas.
-In contrast to pandas, Stata syntax achieves succinctness by:

-- Using spaces and commas rather than parentheses, brackets, curly braces, and quotes (where possible)
-- Specifying a set of concise commands on the "current" dataset rather than cluttering the namespace with multiple datasets
-- Being verbose by default i.e., displaying output that represents the results of the command
-- Having sensible defaults that cover the majority of use cases and demonstrate common usage
-- Allowing for namespace abbreviations for both commands and variable names
-- Employing two types of column names: Variable name are concise and used for programming.
-Variable labels are verbose and used for presentation.

 ## Installation

 `pdexplorer` is available on [PyPI](https://pypi.org/project/pdexplorer/).
 Run `pip` to install: